B. J. Whitmer: The Prophecy; teaming with Dan Maff (2003–2005)

 Whitmer and Maff continued to team together as The Prophecy, accompanied by Allison Danger, and feuded with the Saints throughout early 2004.
-They defeated the Saints for the Tag Team Championship at Round Robin Challenge III on May 15, but lost the title to the Briscoe Brothers later that evening.
+They defeated the Saints for the ROH World Tag Team Championship at Round Robin Challenge III on May 15, but lost the title to the Briscoe Brothers later that evening.
 On June 12, 2004, at World Title Classic, Maff and Whitmer defeated three other teams in a thirty-five-minute-long ultimate endurance match.
 After the match, Maff convinced Whitmer to discard both The Prophecy's name and the managerial services of Allison Danger, claiming that they no longer needed a leader or a manager and resulting in both men turning face.
 Furious over this turn of events, Danger subsequently placed a bounty on the heads of Maff and Whitmer.
-They spent several months feuding with teams sent after them by Danger, including Slash Venom and Chicano and The Carnage Crew.
+They spent several months feuding with teams sent after them by Danger, including Slash Venom and Chicano and the Carnage Crew.
 On December 26 at Final Battle 2004, they defeated the Carnage Crew in a "Fight Without Honor", and shook hands with their opponents after the match.
 However, Whitmer injured his elbow in the course of the match, and was sidelined for two months.
 Whitmer and Maff captured the Tag Team Championship for a second time on February 19, 2005, defeating the Havana Pitbulls.